tpayne/lang-examples/nodejs/Azure/Graph/README.md

 envsubst < values.yaml.tpl > /tmp/values.yaml
 ```

+Then associate roles with it.

-Either of the following commands will install the Helm chart against your AKS system.
+You can use either of the following commands to install the Helm chart against your AKS system.

 ```shell
 helm template graphql-sample \